In other languages: 한국어.

 - Standard Attack (Top-middle Left): The interceptor will close with UFO until it can fire both weapons and then maintain that distance.
-(If paired weapons are carried, this is the same as Cautious) If the interceptor is damaged badly in a single shot, it will retreat back to Standoff range and mode.
-The UFO has a chance of successfully fleeing if the interceptor's top speed is lower.
+(If paired weapons are carried, this is the same as Cautious) If the interceptor is reduced to or below 50% health, it will retreat back to Standoff range and mode.

 - View UFO (Bottom Right): View a side picture of the UFO; the same picture that will appear in the UFOpaedia upon successfully gaining the details of the vessel from an alien Engineer.
 Can be used to identify targets.

 - Minimise Window (Outside Top Left).
 Returns to the Geoscape view.
 Used to wait until target is over land, or until the aircraft closes to Intercept range, or to allow other aircraft to join the battle.
 Can only be activated when at Stand-off range.
 Geoscape time stops if any interception window is open (maximised).
 Minimise all windows to allow other aircraft to converge on the target in Geoscape and join the battle.

 Every time the weapon from an interceptor hits, it will deal anywhere from 50% to 100% of the damage rating listed on Craft Armaments.
 If a UFO has taken 50% or more of its damage capacity in Interception damage, it will crash-land (assuming it is over land) and X-COM will be credited UFO Grounding points and can later launch a UFO Crash Recovery raid to clean up anything left.